Sheraff/use-imported-hook/README.md

 ```

-In the examples above, `useStatelessHook` will only be loaded *if* `load` is true.
+In the examples above, `useLazyHook` will only be loaded *if* `load` is true.
 This allows you to defer the loading of most of your components' logic (everything that isn't needed for the initial render).

 ## Setup